Expansiveness is the Lifeblood of Meditation

 Every expansive action we make in our lives, where we give kindness, or generosity, or acknowledge someone else with a smile – any expansive act lights up our entire physiology, relaxing the body and causing pleasure, however subtle.

-So meditation is where we practice expansiveness, but our life should be where we apply it.
-And we’ll find, through the law of cause and effect, that through the smallest actions, we are capable of changing the destiny of other people, even the world.
+And what do we find as we practice this?
+We find that, through the law of cause and effect, as a result of our smallest actions, we are capable of changing the destiny of other people, even the world.

 So try to make sure as many actions as possible come from an expansive spirit.

-Thanks for reading this far … it’s been a long, long post.
+Thanks for reading this far … I’m sorry it’s been a long, long post.

 LEAVE A REPLY